-- a) An informal reminder (usually a verbal conversation followed up via email) and the date recorded.
-In the case of school dinners, an email will be sent to parents via email informing them that their balance has fallen below zero.
-This will inform them that if payment is not made, we will not be able to provide their child with a school dinner and they will need to send them in with a packed lunch until their account is in credit. - a.
-Families availing extended services which require up front payment, such as breakfast club, paid nursery places and extra curricular activities who are in arrears with their fees, will not be able to access these services if there is a debt owing. - b) A formal reminder letter will be issued 2 weeks after the informal reminder (via email or post).
-If action is to proceed further, it will be necessary to prove that all reasonable attempts have been made to recover the debt, and that these attempts have been made in a timely manner, i.e. at the time that the debt first became overdue. - c) A second formal reminder letter (recorded post) will be issued 2 weeks after the first reminder letter. - d) A third letter informing the debtor that the matter will be referred to the Council's Legal Services section.
+- a) A gentle informal reminder (usually via ParentMail but may be by telephone, text, email or in person) and the date recorded.
+In the case of school dinners, an email will be sent to parents via ParentMail informing them that their balance has fallen below zero.
+This will inform them that if payment is not made, we will not be able to provide their child with a school dinner and they will need to send them in with a packed lunch until their account is in credit. - b) Families availing extended services which require up front payment, such as breakfast club, paid nursery places and extra curricular activities who are in arrears with their fees, will not be able to access these services if there is a debt owing. - c) A formal reminder letter should be issued 2 weeks after the informal reminder (via pupil, email or post) If action is to proceed further, it will be necessary to prove that all reasonable attempts have been made to recover the debt, and that these attempts have been made in a timely manner, i.e. at the time that the debt first became overdue. - d) A second formal reminder letter (recorded post) will be issued 2 weeks after the first reminder letter. - e) A third letter informing the debtor that the matter will be referred to the Council's Legal Services section